inmerso/MaQiaTTo/README.md

 you can obtain the plot of the data currently in the database file.

 ## Prerequisites
+A MQTT packet broker is required to execute the code in this repository.
+You can get one with:

+    $ sudo apt install mosquitto

+To start the packet broker service, type:

+    $ service mosquitto start

 You need to have *paho-mqtt* installed to use these python sources.
 Use: